 1. While some free e-Learning resources are accessible to everyone, others require you or your organization to own qualifying products under maintenance.

-MOOCs are free to anyone, anywhere who wants to learn.
+MOOCs are free to almost anyone, anywhere who wants to learn.
 All required accounts and software are provided for the duration of the course, without cost.

 2. E-learning resources are video- or text- based; there is no interaction with the instructor or other learners.